Notifications#

 Notifications can be sent either locally from the SDK, or remotely from the MLRun API.
 Usually, a local run sends locally, and a remote run sends remotely.
 However, there are several special cases where the notification is sent locally either way.
 These cases are:

-• Local or KFP Engine Pipelines: To conserve backwards compatibility, the SDK sends the notifications as it did before adding the run notifications mechanism.
+Local: To conserve backwards compatibility, the SDK sends the notifications as it did before adding the run notifications mechanism.
 This means you need to watch the pipeline in order for its notifications to be sent.
 (Remote pipelines act differently.
-See [Configuring Notifications For Pipelines](#configuring-notifications-for-pipelines For Pipelines for more details.)
+See Configuring Notifications For Pipelines for more details.

 Disclaimer: Notifications of local runs aren't persisted.